Select Page

 • There was a small increase in the number of parties in Parliament.

-• The share of women elected as legislators was 8 percentage points higher.
+• The share of women elected to legislators was 8 percentage points higher.

 • Scores were higher on measures of political participation and civil liberties